The puzzle-like pattern on these Nike sneakers isn’t just a cool design—it’s a waste-reduction trick

 Making a sneaker typically involves cutting sheets of leather or other fabric into pieces that can be sewn together—and ending up with a pile of scraps on the floor.
-A new 90s-inspired shoe from Nike called the Atsuma reduces waste by rethinking the pattern.
+A new ’90s-inspired shoe from Nike called the Atsuma reduces waste by rethinking the pattern.
 “The team experimented with patterns to see if we could make cutouts fit together like a puzzle,” Noel Kinder, chief sustainability officer at Nike, says in an email.

 When the company’s swoosh is cut out for one side of a shoe, the piece that’s left becomes part of the design on the other side.
 Another piece of fabric is split in half with a wavy line; each piece becomes the “heel counter,” the leather that wraps around the back of the shoe.
 A small shape cut out as part of the eyestay, the part of the shoe that holds the laces, creates a corresponding design used on the side.
 Even a shape cut out from the rubber outsole is reused as a hangtag.